G33kFish/G33kFish/README.md

 *   🌍  I'm based in Cleveland Area
 *   ✉️  You can contact me at [g33kphish@gmail.com](mailto:g33kphish@gmail.com)
-*   🧠  I'm learning Python CS50
+*   🧠  I'm in the process of completing CS50x (Introduction to Computer Science) // CS50CS (Introduction to Cybersecurity) // CS50P (Introduction to Programming with Python)

 ### Skills